pragma-org/simulation-testing/blog/src/03-simulation-testing-echo-example.md

 ## Using same stdin/stout as Maelstrom

+We start of by defining an interface between the simulator and the system under test (SUT).

 ```haskell
 data Interface m = Interface
   { handle :: Message -> m [Message]
   , close :: m ()
   }
 ```

+One way we can make the simulator communicate with our SUT is via pipes, i.e. the simulator writes incoming messages to the SUTs `stdin` and reads responses via `stdout`:

 ```haskell
 pipeInterface :: Handle -> Handle -> ProcessHandle -> Interface IO